 Patio FlooringHow to easily cover unsightly cracked concrete

-For more elegant, long-term solution for covering an existing concrete patio, porcelain patio pavers are undoubtedly the best option.
+For an elegant, long-term solution to covering an existing concrete patio, porcelain patio pavers are undoubtedly the best option.
 Sure, they might cost a little more initially than interlocking tiles, but not only can the end result be simply stunning, but they have exceptionally low maintenance requirements and a very long lifespan.
 Typically these pavers are 24” x 24” but other sizes are also becoming more readily available including 18” x 36” and plank style 16” x 48”.
-Whilst you can indeed lay these pavers by the traditional tiling or paving method using thin set and grouting, by far the simplest solution is to lay them effectively as a ‘floating’ floor over the existing surface.
-This has the distinct advantage in that it avoids the danger of the tiles cracking again if they are bedded into concrete, and it means that you don’t need to worry so much about existing cracks on your patio surface.
-So instead of using thinset to lay these patio pavers, you use small rubber pads placed under each corner of the pavers.
-This means the base surface does not need to be absolutely flat and level, since by raising the pavers only slightly off the ground, it eliminates the problem of them rocking on the existing concrete surface.
-And since the rubber pads have spacer tabs built into the pads, you don’t need to worry about alignment issues as these are all taken care of automatically.
-The other advantage of using rubber pads to lay the patio pavers is that you then have the potential of making the top surface of your new patio perfectly level.
-Normally a concrete deck will slope in at least one direction to provide adequate drainage.
-So to compensate for this sloping surface, you stack the rubber pads one on top of each other, to compensate for the downward slope across any surface.
+While you can lay these pavers by the traditional tiling or paving method using thin set and grouting, (necessary for vehicular applications) by far the simplest solution is to lay them effectively as a ‘floating’ floor.
+This method offers the distinct advantage of avoiding the danger of the tiles cracking or lifting if they are bedded into concrete.
+It also means you don’t need to worry so much about existing cracks on your patio surface.

+Another advantage of rubber pads is that you can make the surface of your new patio perfectly level.
+Normally a concrete pad will slope in at least one direction to provide adequate drainage.
+So to compensate for this sloping surface, you stack the rubber pads one on top of each other, increasing the height of the stack as you move down the slope.
 Small adjustments can be made by inserting thin rubber shims between the paver and the rubber pads.

 Porcelain pavers are available in an extremely wide range of colors including pavers that look like wood, simulated stone and other designer colors, so in most cases you can match the pavers with your existing decor or landscaping or create an entirely new patio flooring design.
-They also extremely resistant to staining, are scratch resistant, fade resistant and frost resistant, so you can use them even in the most severe climates.
+They are also extremely resistant to staining, are scratch resistant, fade resistant and frost resistant, so you can use them even in the most severe climates.

-Yet another alternative is to use structural wood deck tiles.
-These are typically 24” x 24” solid wood tiles which like the porcelain patio pavers, are laid over rubber support pads and raise the wood from the concrete surface and ensure good drainage under the tiles.
+Yet another alternative for covering old concrete slabs is to use structural wood deck tiles.
+These 24” x 24” solid wood tiles are laid over rubber support pads just like the porcelain patio pavers and raise the wood off the concrete surface to ensure good drainage and air circulation under the tiles.
 Ipe wood deck tiles are a great alternative if you prefer natural wood look patio flooring and want to make your existing deck perfectly level.
 Otherwise they have similar properties to the Ipe wood interlocking deck tiles which are generally slightly lower cost.
-Of course with the Ipe wood deck tiles you have ongoing maintenance as ideally you should coat the tiles with a good-quality decking oil every 12 months or so which can slow down the rate at which they fade to a silvery gray and also prolong their life.
+Of course with the Ipe wood deck tiles you have ongoing maintenance as ideally you should coat the tiles every 12 months or so with a good-quality decking oil to slow the rate of fading and also prolong their life.
 But these solid wood patio tiles over concrete surfaces can look absolutely stunning.

 So if you are considering either a new patio design or pondering how to enhance the look of your existing patio, then either of the above three solutions – porcelain patio pavers, interlocking deck tiles or Ipe wood structural tiles are certainly most worthy of consideration.